Insights & Trends

 Ensure business plans are rock solid before chasing investment

-Linking back to points made about surrounding yourself with the right people, seeking expert advice on your business plans and cash flow forecasts is key to securing funding.
+Linking back to points made about surrounding yourself with the right people, seeking expert advice on your business plan and cash flow forecasts is key to securing funding and building your own whiskey brand.
 As Simon Thompson pointed out, you should think outside the box when it comes to securing funding - traditional bank loans may not always be the way to go.

 If you’re in the early stages of building a whisky brand then our new Pre-Accelerator could be for you.
 Designed to supercharge your business and get you ready for next-stage investment, this program has been designed to promote diversity within the industry and build the brands of ambitious, enthusiastic entrepreneurs.